History of Belarus: Belarus in World War II

-BSSR from 1945 to 1990
+Post-war BSSR

 After the end of War in 1945, Belarus became one of the founding members of the United Nations Organisation.
 Joining Belarus was the Soviet Union itself and another republic Ukraine.
 In exchange for Belarus and Ukraine joining the UN, the United States had the right to seek two more votes, a right that has never been exercised.

 More than 200,000 ethnic Poles left or were expelled to Poland in late 1940s and late 1950s, some killed by the NKVD or deported to Siberia.
-Armia Krajowa and post-AK resistance was the strongest in the Hrodna, Vaŭkavysk, Lida and Ščučyn regions.
+Armia Krajowa and post-AK resistance was the strongest in the Grodno, Vawkavysk, Lida and Shchuchyn regions.

 The Belarusian economy was completely devastated by the events of the war.
 Most of the industry, including whole production plants were removed either to Russia or Germany.
 Industrial production of Belarus in 1945 amounted for less than 20% of its pre-war size.
 Most of the factories evacuated to Russia, with several spectacular exceptions, were not returned to Belarus after 1945.
 During the immediate postwar period, the Soviet Union first rebuilt and then expanded the BSSR's economy, with control always exerted exclusively from Moscow.
 During this time, Belarus became a major center of manufacturing in the western region of the USSR.
 Huge industrial objects like the BelAZ, MAZ, and the Minsk Tractor Plant were built in the country.
 The increase in jobs resulted in a huge immigrant population of Russians in Belarus.
 Russian became the official language of administration and the peasant class, which traditionally was the base for Belarusian nation, ceased to exist.

+Perestroika and Glasnost

 On 26 April 1986, the Chernobyl disaster occurred at the Chernobyl Nuclear Power Plant in Ukraine situated close to the border with Belarus.
 It is regarded as the worst nuclear accident in the history of nuclear power.
 It produced a plume of radioactive debris that drifted over parts of the western Soviet Union, Eastern Europe, and Scandinavia.
 Large areas of Belarus, Ukraine and Russia were contaminated, resulting in the evacuation and resettlement of roughly 200,000 people.
 About 60% of the radioactive fallout landed in Belarus.
 The effects of the Chernobyl accident in Belarus were dramatic: about 50,000 km2 (or about a quarter of the territory of Belarus) formerly populated by 2.2 million people (or a fifth of the Belarusian population) now require permanent radioactive monitoring (after receiving doses over 37 kBq/m2 of caesium-137).
 135,000 persons were permanently resettled and many more were resettled temporarily.
 After 10 years since the accident, the occurrences of thyroid cancer among children increased fifteenfold (the sharp rise started in about four years after the accident).